 This method is simple and efficient, and should be the preferred option for receiving comma-separated arrays.

-If we cannot or do not want to use the functions of the String class, we can carry out the process “by hand”, which we have already become accustomed to calling in previous entries the “naive” method.
+If we cannot, or do not want to use the functions of the String class, we can perform the process “manually”, which we have become accustomed to calling the “naive” method in previous posts.

 #define DEBUG_ARRAY(a) {for (int index = 0; index < sizeof(a) / sizeof(a[0]); index++) {Serial.print(a[index]); Serial.print('\t');} Serial.println();};